 If you’re reading this and struggling with depression or anxiety, I want you to know that you’re not alone.
 You are brave, important and loved.
 You’re courageous and have taken the first step in healing by reading this article.

 The next step is to look for professional help.
-I recommend checking out the emergency mental health resources from my friends at Psy.com.
+I recommend checking out the emergency mental health resources.
 I promise that in time, you will get better.
 Just hang in there.